 Halloween, Ghosts, And Voodoo

-New Orleans paranormal, occult, voodoo, and witchcraft legends.
+New Orleans voodoo, and haunted legends.

 Fall occasionally makes us think of fall harvests, Oktoberfest, and the like, but for the most part, the month of October usually becomes an overture to Halloween.
 New Orleans certainly has its share of ghosts and ghost stories.
 One that attracts a lot of attention is the story of the "Naked Ghost," said to be the spirit of a young slave girl who went out naked on the roof of her master's home in December and stayed there all night, in an effort to make him marry her.
 She froze to death.